cognusion/go-jar/docs/Configuration.md

 #### tus.appendfilename: [true/false]

-If `true` will append the orginal filename to the target filename, e.g. `hash-filename.ext`. **NOTE:** for S3 this is a COPY, DELETE and will incur additional charges.
+If `true` will append the original filename to the target filename, e.g. `hash-filename.ext`. **NOTE:** for S3 this is a COPY, DELETE and will incur additional charges.
 Also, for S3 this operation is **limited to files < 5GB in size**, as there is extra work required to "copy" files larger than 5GB within S3, and we're not doing that right now.

 ### Update